 Before you start eating take a moment to think about how you feel.
-Are you hungry?
-Maybe you are just board, thirsty, anxious, stressed.
-Think about what you want to eat, and what your body needs.
-Are these different, or do they match up?
-Once you spend a few minutes checking in with yourself you can decide if you really want to eat and what you want to eat.
+What is your hunger level?
+Are you actually thirsty?
+Think about what you want to eat and what your body needs.
+Are these different or do they match up?
+By spending a few minutes checking in with yourself, you can make an informed decision on what, how much, and when you want to eat for a satisfying experience.

 - Turn off the distractions

 Take a moment to look at your food.
 Observe the colors, textures, shapes and sizes.
 Breathe in the sweet scent of your apple or the savory smell of a slow cooked stew.
-Can you taste the meal through smell?
-Take a bite.
-Slowly chew your food and really take time to break down what each flavor tastes like.
-Is that chocolate really sweet or does it have a more bitter or waxy flavor to it?
+Can you taste the meal through its scent?

 - Slow down

 It takes 20 minutes for your stomach to signal to your brain that you are full.
 It is easy for us to overeat if our brains still think we are hungry, even when our stomach is full.
 To slow down, try to chew each bite 30 times.
 Doing this will also allow you to enjoy the flavors before swallowing.
 While chewing, put your utensils down.
 If you are preparing your next bite during your current bite you will not be focusing as much on what you are eating.

 Take the time it takes to enjoy your meal and it will take less time to reach your health goals.